 “Okay, now, why is it you want to have this meeting?”
 Denth walked with her, Tonk Fah, Jewels, and Clod.
-Peprin had stayed behind for this one at Vivenna’s request.
+Peprin had stayed behind at Vivenna’s request.

 “They’re my people, Denth” Vivenna said.

 “So?” he asked.
 They had left the busy market streets behind, and were headed toward the slums.
 “Princess, mercenaries are my people, and you don’t see me spending that much time with them.
 They’re a smelly, annoying lot.”